boostrjs/boostr/README.md

 ### Starting a Layr App

-Start your app in development mode with the following command:
+You can start your app in development mode with the following command:

 ```sh
 boostr start